dave-cheever/Conforme-V2/README.md

 To run and properly debug the app locally you will need to open two concurrent versions of VS Code, one for the API and one for the Client application.

 Follow the instructions in the readme files for the API (Express) and Client (REACT) applications.

-## Emails service

-Conforme uses Azure Functions app to send notifications.

-- Start by opening the [Function App section of Azure](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites/kind/functionapp)
-- Click the **Create** button in the top menu
-- Fill in the following values depending on environment:
-  - SIT
-    - Subscription: Conforme - SIT
-    - Resource group: rg-conforme-web-sit
-    - Function App name: conforme-functions-sit
-    - Publish: Code
-    - Runtime stack: Node.js
-    - Version: 14 LTS
-    - Location: UK South
-  - SAT
-    - Subscription: Conforme - SAT
-    - Resource group: rg-conforme-web-sat
-    - Registry name: conforme-functions-sat
-    - Publish: Code
-    - Runtime stack: Node.js
-    - Version: 14 LTS
-    - Location: UK South
-  - PROD
-    - Subscription: Conforme - Production
-    - Resource group: rg-conforme-web-prod
-    - Registry name: conforme-functions-prod
-    - Publish: Code
-    - Runtime stack: Node.js
-    - Version: 14 LTS
-    - Location: UK South
-- Click the **Next: Hosting >** button in the top menu
-- Select "Linux" as operating system
-- Go to the **Review + create** tab
-- Read it carefully and make sure everything is correct, then click on the **Create** button

-Deployment of Functions app will be proceed by Azure Pipelines.

-## Configure app services custom domain

-To make the app working on every scenario (some of browsers doesn't support 3rd party cookies) you need to configure custom domain to both: client and server.
-First of all you need to register a new custom domain.
-If you have it, follow these steps to configure it separately for client and server:

-- Start by opening the [App Service section of Azure](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites/kind/appservice)
-- Open your app service
-- Navigate to **Custom domains** menu option
-- Select **Add custom domain** option
-- Enter a domain with a subdomain (e.g. cielocosta.conforme.app)
-- Press **Validate** button
-- As a **Hostname record type** select **CNAME**
-- Open the DNS settings for your domain in the provider you chosen
-- Add **CNAME** DNS record with host as **<subdomain>** (e.g. cielocosta) and value as your default app service URL (e.g. conforme.azurewebsites.net)
-- Add **TXT** DNS record with host as **asuid.<subdomain>** (e.g. asuid.cielocosta) and value as your **Custom Domain Verification ID** that you can copy from **Add custom domain** modal
-- Once you save your DNS settings get back to **Add custom domain** modal and press **Validate** button again
-- It could take a time to apply DNS settings in your domain provider, so try to validate it as long as **Domain ownership** won't be green and chacked
-- On Azure open **TLS/SSL settings** and select **Private Key Certificates (.pfx)** from the top
-- Press **Create App Service Managed Certificate** option
-- In the dropdown select your custom domain and press **Create**
-- Once certificate is created navigate to **Custom domains** tab
-- Find your domain on a list and press **Add binding**
-- Select your domain, created certificate, **SNI SSL** as type and press **Add binding**